Restaurant advertisements can help you:

 5% of these advertisements were entirely focused on a loyalty program, while many others mentioned loyalty somewhere in the ad.

-Here are three of our favourites:
+Here are few of our favourites:

 Papa John’s Rewards